 - If the eyes are exposed, flood them with plain water (an eye bath and eye wash are kept with the first aid kit in the staff room for this purpose).

-- If there is reason to be concerned about the transmission of infection, the clinician supervising the surgery at the time must inform the Clinical Director, Joanne Giddy, or Practice Director, Neil Phillips, immediately.
+- Assess the risks associated with the patient and the injury.
+If there is reason to be concerned about the transmission of infection, the clinician supervising the surgery at the time must inform the Clinical Director, Joanne Giddy, or Practice Director, Neil Phillips, immediately.
 This applies where, for example, the patient whose bodily fluids caused the contamination is known or suspected to be a carrier of an infectious disease or is in a high-risk group.

 - The Clinical Director or Practice Director will seek guidance from an expert in communicable disease control on appropriate post-exposure prophylaxis and serological surveillance.
 If the Clinical Director and Practice Director are absent, this responsibility falls to the clinician supervising the surgery at the time.
 Contact Torbay Hospital on 01803 614567.
 Alternatively, advice can be obtained from the Health Protection Agency Centre for Infections, 61 Colindale Avenue, London on 020 8200 6868 (duty doctor) or 020 8200 4400.